jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

   * Take and organize research information
   * Submit an assignment to Carmen
-  * Take an quiz or exam
+  * Take an quiz or exam (you will hear about the Examplify app at a later session)
   * Checking your grades, bus routes, etc.

+---

+## Apps that we will show you today

+* iOS (specifically share sheet)
+* Top Hat
+* Canvas
+* Box
+* iAnnotate
+* Word
+* GoodNotes
+* OneNote
+* Ohio State

+---

+## Don't feel like you have to remember everything!
+We just want to show you what's possible today!

 ---